 Remaining operating lease payments for these leases subsequent to April 30, 2024 are \$27,000 in fiscal year 2025, \$29,000 in fiscal year 2026 and \$9,000 in fiscal year 2027.
 Remaining operating lease payments had imputed interest resulting in a present value of these lease liabilities of \$61,000.
 For 2024, the weighted average remaining lease term and weighted average discount rate of the Company's operating leases were 2.34 years and 5.50%.
-For 2023, the weighted average remaining lease term and weighted average discount rate of the Company generally do not provide a readily determinable implicit rate.
+For 2023, the weighted average remaining lease term and weighted average discount rate of the Company's operating leases were 3.34 years and 5.50%.
+The lease contracts for the Company generally do not provide a readily determinable implicit rate.
 For these contracts, the Company estimated the incremental borrowing rate based on information available upon the adoption of ASU 2016-02.
 The Company applied a consistent method in periods after the adoption of ASU 2016-02 to estimate the incremental borrowing rate.